The strong form of deformable solids is given by the Cauchy momentum equation

 Applying Leibniz rule on the divergence term, we get

-∫Ω−ρu¨⋅u′dΩ+∫Ω−σ:∇u′dΩ+∫Ω∇⋅(σ⋅u′)dΩ+∫Ωf⋅u′dΩ=0
+∫Ω−ρu¨⋅u′dΩ+∫Ω−σ:∇u′dΩ+∫Ω∇⋅(σ⋅u′)dΩ+∫Ωf⋅u′dΩ=0.

 Applying Divergence theorem on the divergence term, we get

-∫Ω−ρu¨⋅u′dΩ+∫Ω−σ:∇u′dΩ+∫Ωu′⋅(σ⋅n)dΩ+∫Ωf⋅u′dΩ=0
+∫Ω−ρu¨⋅u′dΩ+∫Ω−σ:∇u′dΩ+∫Ωu′⋅(σ⋅n)dΩ+∫Ωf⋅u′dΩ=0.

-Since the stress tensor is symmetric, the following relation holds
+Since the stress tensor is symmetric, the following relation holds.

 σ:∇u′=σ:∇u′T=σ:21(∇u′T+∇u′T)=σ:21(∇u′+∇u′T)=σ:ε′

-t=σ⋅n, we get the final form weak formulation:
+Substituting in the above relation σ:∇u′=σ:ε′ and following the definition of traction vector t=σ⋅n, we get the final form of our weak formulation:

 ∫Ω−ρu¨⋅u′dΩ+∫Ω−σ:ε′dΩ+∫Ωf⋅u′dΩ+∫Γt⋅u′dΓ=0